-It requires connection to an active 24 V battery circuit in order for it to operate.
+Original models require connection to an active 24 V battery circuit in order for it to operate whereas newer models also operate with power from solar arrays.
 A minimum of three (3) energy storage modules (i.e., Expander Paks; ESMs) must be present and functioning for the Power Hub to operate at its rated power, however, for lower power configurations, a single ESM or small bank of ESMs may be used.